-The Town of Deep River is accepting application for the 2022 Community Grant Program
+The Town of Deep River is accepting applications for the 2023 Community Grant Program.

-Completed forms must be submitted before October 31st each year for the projects scheduled for the next calendar year.
+Completed forms must be submitted before November 4th, 2022, for the projects scheduled for the next calendar year.

 The different types of grants awarded under the Grants Program are as identified.